kevinfengcs88/nvim/README.md

     - `berserk`
 - `neofetch`
 - `i3wm`
     - Note: Default i3wm conflicts with much of the standard Ubuntu setup: Variety will not work.
-Basic features like media controls will not work, and even wl-clipboard does not work.
+Basic features like media controls will not work, and even xclip does not work.

 ## TODO
 - Fix completions/snippets overall